Lattice Models, Hamiltonian Operators, and Symmetric Functions: Proof of Theorem

 \section{Proof of Theorem \ref{charged-Delta-lattice-Hamiltonian}}

-In this section, we will prove a correspondence between lattice models with charge and Hamiltonians attached to metaplectic Fock spaces.
-We will start with $\mathfrak{S}$ and consider when the following correspondence equation holds:
+In this section, we prove Theorem \ref{charged-Delta-lattice-Hamiltonian}.
 We cannot use the same approach to prove this theorem that we used in the $n=1$ case, as Wick's theorem is not available to us in this context, so we will use an induction argument due to Brubaker, Buciumas, Bump, and Gustafsson \cite[\S~4]{BBBG-Hamiltonian}.
 Our proof closely mirrors theirs, with generalizations in certain places, and so we will sometimes refer to their proof for steps that are identical.

 We will prove the one-row case first, and as a simple scaling gets us the proper powers of $A_i$ and $B_i$, we set them equal to 1 for convenience.

 \begin{proposition} Theorem \ref{charged-Delta-lattice-Hamiltonian}(a) holds in the case $N=1$, $A_1=B_1=1$. \end{proposition}